Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 A pizza cutter makes cutting the crescent dough easy!

-crescent roll dough rolled out and then cut each triangle into 3 pieces
+crescent rolls rolled and cut into 3 pieces

 STEP THREE: Roll a cocktail wiener into each triangle.
 Start rolling at the largest side of the triangle and end at the smallest side.